 - 1.1 Applicability.
-If referred to within the text of such, these SIPC shall be applicable to all Request for Proposals (RFP) solicitations that the Lorain Metropolitan Housing Authority (hereinafter, "the Agency") conducts and shall be applicable to any contract that the Agency awards to or signs with any firm, agency or individual pursuant to that RFP.
-A copy of these SIPC shall be made available to any actual or prospective proposer, or Contractor who does business with or intends to do business with the Agency. - 1.1.1 HUD Forms.
-Unless otherwise specified within the RFP or contract documents, in the event that any provision in any document listed herein conflicts with any provision within these SIPC, the provision in the RFP or contract document shall govern.
-Further, the information within such HUD form(s) shall govern any other information issued, especially that issued within any Agency-created forms that are issued as a part of this solicitation. - 1.2 Definitions (pertaining to all RFP documents issued by the Agency pertaining to this RFP, including the attachments and the ensuing contract): - 1.2.1 "Agency" is the Lorain Metropolitan Housing Authority (NOTE: Please also see the 1st paragraph of the Introduction on page 3 of the RFP 1.0 Document issued).
-Unless otherwise defined herein or within the ensuing contract, whenever the term "the Agency" is used without clearly designating a responsible Agency staff person, the proposer(s) shall assume that responsibility for that item rests with the CO. - 1.2.2 "CEO" is the Agency Chief Executive Officer. - 1.2.3 "Contract" refers to the fully executed written agreement that ensues from the RFP.
-Whereas all RFP documents are included, by reference, as a part of the ensuing contract, when "contract" is referred to within the RFP Document, such is referring to both the RFP documents and the ensuing contract document. - 1.2.4 "Contracting Officer (CO)" When named within an RFP document shall refer to either the CEO or the person that he/she has delegated such responsibilities to. - 1.2.5 "Contractor" and the term "successful proposer" may be used interchangeably. - 1.2.6 "Days" unless otherwise directed, shall refer to calendar days.
+If referred to within the text of such, this SIBC shall be applicable to all construction-related Request for Proposal (RFP) solicitations that the Jacksonville Housing Authority (hereinafter, "the Agency") conducts and shall be applicable to any contract that the Agency awards to or signs with any firm, agency or individual pursuant to that RFP.
+A copy of this SIBC shall be made available to any actual or prospective proposer, or Contractor who does business with or intends to do business with the Agency. - 1.1.1 HUD Forms.
+Unless otherwise specified within the RFP or contract documents, in the event that any provision in any document listed herein conflicts with any provision within this SIBC, the provision in the RFP or contract document shall govern.
+Further, in the case of any attached HUD forms, most specifically: HUD-5369-C (8/93); HUD-5369-B (8/93); and HUD-5370-C (01/2014), Section I and/or Section II), the information within such HUD form(s) shall govern over any other information issued, especially any information issued within any Agency-created forms that are issued as a part of this solicitation. - 1.2 Definitions (pertaining to all RFP documents issued by the Agency pertaining to this RFP, including the attachments and the ensuing contract): - 1.2.1 "Agency" is the Jacksonville Housing Authority.
+Unless otherwise defined herein or within the ensuing contract, whenever the term "the Agency" is used without clearly designating a responsible Agency staff person, the proposer(s) shall assume that responsibility for that item rests with the CO. - 1.2.2 "Contract" refers to the fully executed written agreement that ensues from the RFP.
+Whereas all RFP documents are included, by reference, as a part of the ensuing contract, when "contract" is referred to within the RFP documents such is referring to both the RFP documents and the ensuing contract document. - 1.2.3 "Contracting Officer (CO)" When named within an RFP document shall refer to either the ED or the person he/she has delegated such responsibilities to. - 1.2.4 "Contractor" and the term "successful proposer" may be used interchangeably. - 1.2.5 "Days" unless otherwise directed, shall refer to calendar days. - 1.2.6 "ED" is the Agency Executive Director. - 1.2.7 "Herein" shall refer to all documents issued pursuant to the noted RFP, including the RFP documents and the attachments. - 1.2.8 "HUD" is the United States Department of Housing and Urban Development.
+HUD is the Federal agency that the Agency receives some funding from; however, pertaining to this RFP, correspondences, including proposal submittals, received from each proposer must exhaust all provisions contained herein prior to contacting HUD (i.e. in the case of a protest). - 1.2.9 "Offer" is the proposal submittal referred to within the following Section 1.2.14 that the proposer delivers to the Agency in response to the RFP. - 1.2.10 "Offeror" or "Offerors" are the proposer or proposers. - 1.2.11 "Parties" When "the parties," "both parties" and/or "either party" is stated within the RFP documents or the contract, such refers to the Agency and the successful proposer(s). - 1.2.12 "Proposal" and/or "Proposal Submittal" is the "hard copy" document that the proposer is required to, as detailed within the RFP document, deliver to the Agency.